daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 Once you have completed these installation instructions, make sure to follow the post-installation notes at the end to check that all software is setup correctly.

+## UBC Student Email

+Please sign up for a UBC Student Email.
+This account will also grant you access to a range of UBC services, including Microsoft Teams and OneDrive.
+To do so navigate to [https://it.ubc.ca/services/email-voice-internet/ubc-student-email-service](https://it.ubc.ca/services/email-voice-internet/ubc-student-email-service) and follow the instructions under "Get Started".

 ## Web browser